jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually.rst

 *************************************************************************************

-I know :ref:`how to make a Python test driven development environment manually`
+I know :ref:`how to make a Python Test Driven Development environment manually`

 .. toctree::
   :titlesonly: